Raahul46/Farm-assist/README.md

 A dynamic system that is deployed using an IoT kit.
 The retrieved values from the cloud are explicated by a sophisticated machine learning model and provide insights to the farmers through an android application in making decision whether to sow a particular seed or not based upon the geography and the current scenario of the physical land.

+# Objectives

+1.Increase the yield of the crop.

+2.Ensure the quality of the crop is sustained.

+3.Support farmers through various welfare organizations.

+4.Provides smart decisions using advanced techniques to know the right time to sow the seed.

+5.Rainfall prediction using machine learning algorithm on the historical rain data of the respective region.

+6.Forum and FAQ and  bilingual functionality  helps the farmers for connecting the worldwide farmers in a single platform and  farmers of all regions to use the application.

+7.Detailed information about crop insurance from various government as well as private banks using web scrapping in Java and Short term weather prediction the respective region using Openweather API.

+8.Sound functionality of the application allows farmers with vision problem to use the application with ease.

 ## Farm-assist App for farmers

 The android application's content is provided in both Tamil and English and also provides voice assist in Tamil for farmers who can't read.The app